geoffrowland/moodle-editor_atto-chemistry/README.md

 Either

 Download the zip file, unzip to give the moodle-atto_editor-chemistry folder.
-Rename this to chemistry and copy to the lib/editor/atto/plugins directory of your Moodle installation to give lib/editor/atto/plugins/chemistry
+Rename this to chemistry and copy to the lib/editor/atto/plugins folder of your Moodle installation to give lib/editor/atto/plugins/chemistry

 Or
 Navigate to the lib/editor/atto/plugins directory of your Moodle installation.
 Then isue the command